The Positive Effects of Remote Work

 1. Lower Stress Levels

-No matter how much someone enjoys their regular work responsibilities, simply the commute to and from work takes a big toll on people’s mental health.
+No matter how much someone enjoys their regular work responsibilities, the commute to and from work takes a big toll on people’s mental health.

 In the United States, the average commute time is nearly 27 full minutes each direction – that’s almost a full hour a day of commuting whether in a private vehicle or public transportation.